The Washington County Youth Service Bureau is continuing to serve youth and families during the COVID-19 epidemic.

 The Youth Service Bureau is still here – continuing all of our services – adapting and responding to support youth and families as we have throughout the COVID-19 pandemic.

-As Vermont eases restrictions on activities and businesses, we remain vigilant in following state and local guidelines.
+As Vermont continues to respond to COVID-19, we remain vigilant in following state and local guidelines.

-Most of our staff will continue to work from home throughout the summer (with the exception of our residential Return House program).
+Effective November 25th, our 652 Granger Road office in Berlin will be closed to the public and our staff will continue to work from home until further notice (with the exception of our residential Return House program).

 - All of our counseling and case management services continue to serve remotely using online, phone, and telehealth models.
-When staff deem it necessary, they can now hold in-person meetings with youth and families while practicing proper screening, social distancing and wearing face masks.
+For family or youth emergencies, our staff will evaluate the safety of holding an in-person meeting while practicing proper screening, social distancing and wearing face masks.

 - Short term emergency shelter homes and housing supports are still available for youth in crisis who have run away from home or find themselves facing homelessness.

 - Our Basement Teen Center in Montpelier, is closed to the public and will be providing virtual services to teens.

 - Return House, our residential program for young men transitioning out of prison, remains COVID free, is fully operational, and is staffed 24/7.

 - Administrative functions continue to be performed remotely.

 What can you do?